Plug Uglies

 The Plug Uglies were an American Nativist criminal street gang, sometimes referred to loosely as a political club, that operated in the west side of Baltimore, Maryland, from 1854 to 1865.
-The Plug Uglies gang name came from the enormous oversized plug hats they stuffed with wool and leather, pulling them down over their ears for head protection as primitive helmets when going into gang battles.
-Also, the term plug ugly was used to identify an extremely tough ferocious fighter who could give a sound beating to an opponent.
-The name Plug Uglies was used to refer to a number of criminal gangs in New York City as well as Philadelphia.
+The term plug ugly was used to identify an extremely tough ferocious fighter who could give a sound beating to an opponent, with the Plug Uglies' name additionally stemming from their practice of stuffing oversized plug hats with wool and leather, pulling them down over their ears for head protection as primitive helmets during the numerous street battles they participated in.
+The name Plug Uglies was also used to refer to a number of criminal gangs in New York City as well as Philadelphia.

 The Plug Uglies took part in the 1856 Baltimore Know-Nothing Riot.
 They allied themselves with the New York City Irish Dead Rabbits gang in looting New York City during the American Civil War in the Draft Riots of 1863.
 However, this latter alleged association is disputed, as the Plug Uglies, a Nativist gang, were anti-Irish.